BY DOMINIC PINO, STAFF WRITER

 Another is from Sen. Mark Warner (D-VA), and it would do the same thing as the Grothman-Loebsack bill, except it wouldn’t pay legislative or executive branch officials until appropriations bills were passed.

-A third bill comes from a group of senators led by Rob Portman (R-OH), which would automatically fund the government the same as the previous year and then cut spending by one percent at a time per regular intervals.
+A third bill comes from a group of senators led by Rob Portman (R-OH), which would automatically fund the government the same as the previous year and then cut spending by one percent at regular intervals.

 At first glance, these acts might sound unconstitutional.
 After all, the power of the purse is one of Congress’ most important powers.
 However, these bills satisfy Article I, Section 9 of the Constitution, which says, “No Money shall be drawn from the Treasury, but in Consequence of Appropriations made by Law,” because the automatic funding would be part of the law.
 As Bloomberg and National Review writer Ramesh Ponnuru points out, Social Security is funded permanently by an act of Congress without any constitutional concerns.